Hybrid connections on Hessian manifolds: Reminder on affine connections

-\textsf{Curvature tensor.} To a connection $\nabla$, one associates its \textit{curvature tensor} $R$.
+To a connection $\nabla$, one associates its \textit{curvature tensor} $R$.
 It is a $(1,3)$-tensor.
 There are two conventions for its definition, depending on the author(s), and they give opposite tensors.
-The convention we choose is, among the articles and books we cite, the one followed by \cite{KN,Ko,KNAff,Nu,Sc,Sp,Sz,Sc} and we believe \cite{Ca}, but the opposite of \cite{Be} (we do not know about \cite{Th,Wo}).
+The convention we choose is, among the articles and books we cite, the one followed by \cite{KN,Ko,NSAff,Sc,Sp,Sz,Sc}, but the opposite of \cite{Be} (we do not know about \cite{Wo}).
 To our knowledge, all these authors agree on the Ricci tensor\footnote{Authors using the other convention than us for $R$ systematically take $R(X,Z)$ to be the trace of $Y\mapsto R(X,Y)Z$ instead of taking $R(Y,Z)$ to be the trace of $X\mapsto R(X,Y)Z$, resulting in the two Ricci tensors being not opposite but equal.} and on the scalar curvature deduced from the latter.
 We will not give the definition of $R$ here but we will use that its coefficients in charts are given by (see Proposition~7.6 page~145 in Chapter~III of \cite{KN} for a reference\footnote{They decompose $R(X,Y)Z$ as $\sum R^{i}_{jkl} X_k Y_l Z_j e_i$.
 Hence what we denote $i,j,k,l$ they denote respectively $k,l,j,i$.
 Moreover in the coefficients of $R$ they put first the lower index that we put last.})

-and that it gives the first-order infinitesimal holonomy of the connection, as explained below.
+and that it gives the (opposite of the) first-order infinitesimal holonomy of the connection, as explained below.
 As for $\Gamma^i_{jk}$, the ordering of the three lower indices of the coefficients of $R$ varies among authors.

 In dimension $d=1$ the curvature tensor is automatically $0$.